spryker/docker-sdk/docs/09-troubleshooting.md

 `nc` command tells that the port is opened.

 **then**
-1. Check what process occupies the port by running the command on the host:
+1. Check what process occupies the port 9000 by running the command on the host:
 ```bash
 sudo lsof -nPi:9000 | grep LISTEN
 ```
-2. Make sure it is your IDE.
-If not, free the 9000 port to be used by IDE.
+2. If it's not your IDE, free up the port to be used by the IDE.

 **when**
 PHP `xdebug` extension is not active in CLI.

 **then**
-Exit the CLI session and use `-x` argument, e.g. `docker/sdk cli -x` or `docker/sdk testing -x`.
+Exit the CLI session and enter it with the `-x` argument:
+* `docker/sdk cli -x`
+* `docker/sdk testing -x`

 **when**
-PHP `xdebug` extension is not active when accessing the website via the browser or CURL.
+PHP `xdebug` extension is not active when accessing the website via a browser or curl.

 **then**

 Try the following:
 * Set the `XDEBUG_SESSION=spryker` cookie for the request.
-You can use browser extensions like this [one](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).
+You can use a browser extension like [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).
-* Or run the following command to switch debug mode for all applications:
+* Run the following command to switch all applications to debug mode:
     ```bash
     docker/sdk run -x
     ```